kingfuzz/0-Programmer/README.md

 PR's are welcome - fire away :blush: But, I may take some time reviewing any PR, so don't get impatient if I don't react immediately.

 # Acknowledgements
-This project is built using the fantastic [PAMPLEJUCE](https://github.com/sudara/pamplejuce) template - AKA the 1000hr shortcut for JUCE.
+This project is built using the fantastic [PAMPLEJUCE](https://github.com/sudara/pamplejuce) template - AKA the 1000hr head start for JUCE.